linen-app/artis/README.md

 ##### 2.4 Specify collateral ratio that the underlying position will have

-Smaller values will give you more leverage, however they give you more risk of liquidation: in case if ETH will go down relatively to DAI and your initial deposit becomes too small to cover minimal collateral ratio and your initial deposit will be seized.
+Smaller values will give you more leverage, however, they give you more risk of liquidation: in case if ETH will go down relatively to DAI and your initial deposit becomes too small to cover minimal collateral ratio and your initial deposit will be seized.

 Minimal amount: 1.5 (very risky).
 Recommended amount: 1.7